dogweather/forkful/content/en/arduino/numbers/working-with-complex-numbers.md

   \ as `a + bi`.
 They're vital for some math-heavy Arduino projects involving signal\u2026"
 lastmod: '2024-03-13T22:45:00.316687-06:00'
 model: gpt-4-1106-preview
-summary: "Complex numbers have a real part and an imaginary part, typically written\
+summary: Complex numbers have a real part and an imaginary part, typically written as `a + bi`.
-  \ as `a + bi`.
-They're vital for some math-heavy Arduino projects involving signal\u2026"
 title: Working with complex numbers
 weight: 14
 ---